FraLaz1971/cnumerics/README.md

 #
 	./doublevec 15 < data2.dat > dubdata.dat
 ### cat program may be used to see the content of a text file
+	cat dubdata.dat
 ### on MicroSoft Windows or FreeDOS you can use type command instead
-	cat dubdata.dat
+	type dubdata.dat
 ### without redirecting stdin from file, this accepts from keyboard input (from stdin)
 	./doublevec 4
 ### to clean all generated files for saving only the source code in the project